 Hey Guys, Hope Everything is Going Well.
 Today I am back with the most simple Card tricks for kids.
 Here I have collected some of the coolest card tricks which are very easy to learn and do in front of friends and family.

-As we all wish to become super magicians but most of us don’t get to that stage, that is only because of less practice.
-If you wanted to become a professional magician in your life then you need to take this advice “Never Quit Practice”, Practice makes a man perfect.
-Start doing from today and for sure one day you will find yourself at a higher level.
+As we all wish to become super magicians, but most of us don’t get to that stage; that is only because of less practice.
+If you want to become a professional magician in your life then you need to take this advice “Never Quit Practice”; practice makes a man perfect.
+Start doing this today, and for sure, one day, you will find yourself at a higher level.

 Get ready for the real deal; these are 20 Coolest Card Tricks for Kids: Tricks card game

 Card Trick Basic Tips You Must Knew Before performing Card Trick

 as per our assumption, you have some basics of card tricks which help you look more like a professional magician.
 If that’s not the case, then below is the short guide you must read it first.

-- Make sure to practice all cards tricks in the mirror before you begin.
+- Make sure to practice all card tricks in the mirror before you begin.